 Give tiny homes a try!
-While minimalist living might not be your dream forever, a temporary tiny house could be great if you’re looking for long-term alternative housing options.
+While minimalist living might not be your dream forever, a temporary tiny house or shipping container home could be great if you’re looking for long-term affordable housing options.

 Macy Miller of MiniMotives built a 196-square foot tiny home before upsizing to a 232-square foot design to make a bit more space for her growing family.
 Her advice for anyone thinking of tiny home living—whether permanently or temporarily—is to start downsizing well before the move-in date.